Brain Tumors and Cancer

 What are the Differences Between Brain Tumors and Cancer?

 All brain cancers are tumors, but not all brain tumors are cancerous.
-Tumors that aren't cancerous are called benign brain tumors.
-There are over 40 types of brain cancers, but they are generally grouped into two categories:
+Benign brain tumors are tumors that are not cancerous.
+Over 40 types of brain cancers are there, which can generally be grouped into two categories:

-- Benign brain tumors: These typically grow slowly, rarely spread, and have distinct borders.
-However, they can still be dangerous by damaging and compressing parts of the brain, causing severe dysfunction.
-Very rarely, a benign tumor can become malignant.
+They can still be dangerous by damaging and compressing parts of the brain, causing severe dysfunction.
+However, a benign tumor can become malignant, in rare cases.
 Examples include meningioma, vestibular schwannoma, and pituitary adenoma.

 - Gliomas: The most common type, including glioblastoma, astrocytoma, and oligodendroglioma.

-- Metastatic brain tumors: Also known as secondary brain tumors, these are malignant tumors that originate as cancer elsewhere in the body and then spread to the brain.
+- Metastatic brain tumors (Secondary brain tumors) are malignant tumors that originate as cancer somewhere else in the body and then spread to the brain.
 They are about four times more common than primary brain tumors and can grow rapidly, crowding or invading nearby brain tissue.

-- In adults, the most common primary tumors are meningiomas (usually benign and slow-growing) and astrocytomas (tumors starting in brain cells).
+- In adults, the most common primary tumors are meningiomas which are usually benign and slow-growing.
+Astrocytomas (tumors starting in brain cells).
 Glioblastomas are the most aggressive and have a poor prognosis.

 - In children, the most common type is malignant medulloblastoma.